Less-than-truckload shipping: LTL operations vs. FTL operations

 Transit times for LTL freight are longer than for full truckload freight (FTL).
 LTL transit times are not directly related only to the distance between shipper and consignee.
 Instead, LTL transit times are also dependent upon the makeup of the network of terminals and breakbulks that are operated by a given carrier and that carrier's beyond agents and interline partners.
 For example, if a shipment is picked up and delivered by the same freight terminal, or if the freight must be sorted and routed only once while in transit, the freight will likely be delivered on the next business day after pickup.
 If the freight must be sorted and routed more than once, or if more than one linehaul is required for transportation to the delivering terminal, then the transit time will be longer.
-In some instances, the LTL freight has up to 10 days of delivery time frame.

-The main advantage to using an LTL carrier is that a shipment may be transported for a fraction of the cost of hiring an entire truck and trailer for an exclusive shipment.
-Also, a number of accessory services are available from LTL carriers, which are not typically offered by FTL carriers.
-These optional services include liftgate service at pickup or delivery, residential (also known as "non-commercial") service at pickup or delivery, inside delivery, notification prior to delivery, freeze protection, and others.
-These services are usually billed at a predetermined flat fee, or for a weight based surcharge calculated as a rate per pound or per hundredweight.